Shaleeta/607-2024/TBDPodcast.md

 ### Recording Day: March 23

 Today we recorded our podcast.
+Recording notes:

-We set up a "recording studio" in Rebecca's small bed nook.
+- Recording session held at Rebecca’s apartment, she set up a "recording studio" in her small bed nook.
 With a closet dampening sound on one side, we hung duvets on two of the other walls to create the booth.
 The bed added extra dampening.
+- Set up the Zoom recorder to desktop computer, but there was a buzzing sound present when we recorded.
+- Set up the other recorder using SD card, sound much better but it’s not in stereo.
+You can hear Kirstin in one ear and Rebecca in the other.
+We also heard sounds of hands on the microphone and Kirstin breathing while Rebecca talked (note to Kirstin: don’t hold the microphone so close when not talking).
+- Rebecca figured out which setting needed to be on to make the sound record in stereo.
+- We recorded the podcast in pieces, over the course of a couple hours.
+After listening to it playback we made a note of where we needed to re-record, things we needed to add, and places where we could delete content to tighten it up.
+- Rebecca went in and pieced it all together and did a first round of edits.
+It’s currently just over 11 minutes long.

+### Listening session: March 25

+- Listened together and noted places to make small edits.
+- Contemplating removing the ad to reduce the length.
+- Identified some background and additional noises that would be dieally edited out (tapping the mic, breathing, etc).
+Tbd if these can be edited!
+- Discussed creating an image to brand our podcast, and the need for a short write-up.